shariq1989/cookbook/content/recipe/Zuppa_Toscana.md

 1. In an Instant Pot, cook the sausage on saute mode until brown.
 2. Add the onions and garlic to the sausage mixture.
 Cook until the onions become translucent and soften.
-3. Add 4 cups of water and 1 tbsp Better Than Bouillon to the pot with the cooked onions.
+3. Add 4 cups of water and 1 tbsp Better Than Bouillon to the pot.
 Then, add the potatoes.
+Season with the oregano, garlic powder, salt, and pepper.
 4. Secure the lid, set the Instant Pot to manual high pressure for 10 minutes with a quick release.
-5. Unplug and allow the soup to cool, then mix in the kale and heavy cream.
-Do this about 10 minutes before serving.
+5. Unplug and allow the soup to cool, then mix in the kale and heavy cream about 10 minutes before serving.

 #### ABOUT THE MEAL